 Customers who are looking for a predefined service offering either delivered by SAP Consulting or their preferred implementation partner can leverage SAP Rapid Deployment solutions for a smooth migration based on best practices.
 The database migration of SAP BW to HANA is subject of the “rapid database migration of SAP BW to SAP HANA”.

 SAP BW Near-Line Storage rapid-deployment solution helps to reduce your amount of data stored in the underlying database of BW by archiving them into SAP Sybase IQ as near-line storage solution.

-Now that we have deﬁned the basics of SAP BW and the associated architecture, it is time to consider what it takes to run SAP BW Powered by SAP HANA.
+Now that we have dfined the basics of SAP BW and the associated architecture, it is time to consider what it takes to run SAP BW POWERED BY SAP HANA.
 Below we list the minimum software requirements:

 Additional System Requirements: SAP BW => 7.3x Unicode Only

 Not all add-on software had initial support for SAP BW Powered by SAP HANA.